ink-analyzer/ink-analyzer/README.md

 cargo test
 ```

-Implementations of the unit tests (and hence a good overview of the current functionality) can be found in the [analysis module](./src/analysis/mod.rs).
+Implementations of the unit tests (and hence a good overview of the current functionality) can be found in the [diagnostics submodule](./src/analysis/diagnostics.rs) of the [analysis module](./src/analysis/mod.rs).

 ## License